API Reference¶

 buggify¶

 Returns True during chaos testing with configurable probability.
-Returns False in production (zero cost).
+No-op when inactive (negligible overhead).

 if buggify():